Set up the business glossary for governed tagging

 Glossary term hierarchies

-The Data Catalog business glossary provides the ability to describe your business vocabulary as a hierarchy of terms.
-This allows organizations to create a classification of terms which better represents their business taxonomy.
+By using the Data Catalog business glossary, an organization can describe its business vocabulary as a hierarchy of terms, and it can create a classification of terms that better represents its business taxonomy.

-The name of a term must be unique at a given level of hierarchy - duplicate names are not allowed.
+A term must be unique at a given level of hierarchy.
+Duplicate names are not allowed.
 There is no limit to the number of levels in a hierarchy, but a hierarchy is often more easily understood when there are three levels or fewer.

 The use of hierarchies in the business glossary is optional.
-Leaving the parent term field blank for glossary terms will create a flat (non-hierarchical) list of terms in the glossary.
+Leaving the parent term field blank for glossary terms creates a flat (non-hierarchical) list of terms in the glossary.

 Tagging assets with glossary terms

-Once glossary terms have been defined within the catalog, the experience of tagging assets is optimized to search the glossary as the user types their tag.
-The Data Catalog portal displays a list of matching glossary terms for the user to choose from.
-If the user selects a glossary term from the list it is added to the asset as a tag (a.k.a. glossary tag).
-The user can also choose to create a new tag by typing a term which is not in the glossary (a.k.a. user tag).
+After glossary terms have been defined within the catalog, the experience of tagging assets is optimized to search the glossary as a user types a tag.
+The Data Catalog portal displays a list of matching glossary terms to choose from.
+If the user selects a glossary term from the list, the term is added to the asset as a tag (also called a glossary tag).
+The user can also choose to create a new tag by typing a term that's not in the glossary (also called a user tag).

 User tags are the only type of tag supported in the Free Edition of Data Catalog.

 Hover behavior on tags

-In the Data Catalog portal the two types of tags are visually distinct, with different hover behaviors.
-When the user hovers over a user tag they can see the tag text and the user or users who have added the tag.
-When the user hovers over a glossary tag, they also see the definition of the glossary term and a link to open the business glossary to view the full definition of the term.
+In the Data Catalog portal, the two types of tags are visually distinct and present different hover behaviors.
+When you hover over a user tag, you can see the tag text and the user or users who have added the tag.
+When you hover over a glossary tag, you also see the definition of the glossary term and a link to open the business glossary to view the full definition of the term.

 Search filters for tags

-Both glossary tags and user tags are searchable, and can be applied as filters in a search.
+Glossary tags and user tags are both searchable, and you can apply them as filters in a search.